All Episodes

 That's just the way they are.

-But y it doesn't make any sense to me.
+But it doesn't make any sense.

-Well you ask a good question.
+Well, you ask a good question.

-How come people can't accept that?
+You question, how come people can't accept that?

-What you have a theory?
+You have a theory?

-Uh I really I don't understand it.
+I really, I don't understand it.

 That's why I'm like, do you have an opinion?

-Oh yeah.
+Oh, yeah.

 You got some rotten to the core kid.